DUKE42web/DUKE/personal-assignments/testing-assignment/react-testing-recipes.md

 });
 ```

-It’s typically better to make more specific assertions than to use snapshots.
+It's typically better to make more specific assertions than to use snapshots.
 These kinds of tests include implementation details so they break easily, and teams can get desensitized to snapshot breakages.
 Selectively [mocking some child components](https://reactjs.org/docs/testing-recipes.html#mocking-modules) can help reduce the size of snapshots and keep them readable for the code review.

 ***

 #### Multiple Renderers

 In rare cases, you may be running a test on a component that uses multiple renderers.
-For example, you may be running snapshot tests on a component with `react-test-renderer`, that internally uses `ReactDOM.render` inside a child component to render some content.
-In this scenario, you can wrap updates with `act()`s corresponding to their renderers.
+For example, you may be running snapshot tests on a component with `react-test-renderer` , that internally uses `ReactDOM.render` inside a child component to render some content.
+In this scenario, you can wrap updates with `act()` s corresponding to their renderers.

 ```
 import { act as domAct } from "react-dom/test-utils";